Imbalanced Gradients: A Subtle Cause of Overestimated Adversarial Robustness: Experiments

 \textbf{Black-box attacks are better than white-box attacks.} If a model is obfuscating gradients, it should fail to provide useful gradients in a small neighborhood.
 Therefore, using a substitute model should be able to evade the defense, as the substitute model was not trained to be robust to small perturbations.
-To test this, we run black-box transfer PGD attack on naturally trained substitute models.
+To test this, we run a black-box transfer PGD attack on naturally trained substitute models.
 We find that all four defenses are robust to transferred attacks (``Transfer" in Table \ref{tbl:obfuscated}).
 We also attack the four defense models using gradient-free attack SPSA \citep{Uesato2018spsa}.
-For SPSA, we use a batch size of 8192 with 100 iterations, and run on 1000 randomly selected CIFAR-10 test images.
-We confirm that SPSA cannot degrade their performance.
+For SPSA, we use a batch size of 8192 with 100 iterations and run on 1000 randomly selected CIFAR-10 test images.
+We confirm that SPSA cannot degrade its performance.
 None of these results indicate obfuscated gradients.

 \textbf{Random sampling finds adversarial examples.} Brute force random search within some $\epsilon$-neighbourhood should not find adversarial examples when gradient-based attacks do not.
 Following \citep{athalye2018obfuscated}, we choose 1000 test images on which PGD fails.
-We then randomly sample $10^5$ points for each image from its $\epsilon=8/255$-ball region, and check if any of them are adversarial.
+We then randomly sample $10^5$ points for each image from its $\epsilon=8/255$-ball region and check if any of them are adversarial.
 The results (i.e., ``Random" in Table \ref{tbl:obfuscated}) show that random sampling cannot find adversarial examples when PGD does not.

 All the above test results lead to one conclusion that the robustness of the four defenses is not a result of obfuscated gradients.
-This indicates that imbalanced gradients does not share the characteristics of obfuscated gradients, thus cannot be detected following the five test principles for obfuscated gradients.
-Therefore, imbalanced gradients should be carefully addressed for more reliable robustness evaluation.
+This indicates that imbalanced gradients do not share the characteristics of obfuscated gradients, and thus cannot be detected following the five test principles for obfuscated gradients.
+Therefore, imbalanced gradients should be addressed independently for more reliable robustness evaluation.